At North Korea's doorstep, Trump warns of U.S. power while also striking conciliatory note

 SEOUL (Reuters) - President Donald Trump on Tuesday warned North Korea he was prepared to use the full range of U.S. military power to stop any attack, but in a more conciliatory appeal than ever before he urged Pyongyang to “make a deal” to end the nuclear standoff.

-Speaking on North Korea’s doorstep during a visit to Seoul, Trump said that while “we hope to God” not to have to use all of the United States’ military might, he was ready to do whatever was necessary to prevent the “North Korean dictator” from threatening millions of lives.
+Speaking on North Korea’s doorstep during a visit to Seoul, Trump said that while “we hope to God” not to have to resort to the use of full U.S. military might, he was ready to do whatever was necessary to prevent the “North Korean dictator” from threatening millions of lives.

 “We cannot allow North Korea to threaten all that we have built,” Trump said after talks with South Korean President Moon Jae-in, who has supported diplomatic outreach to Pyongyang.

-But at times taking a more measured, less confrontational tone, Trump also urged North Korea to “do the right thing” and said: “I do see some movement”, though he declined to elaborate.
+But at times taking a more measured, less confrontational tone, Trump also urged North Korea to “do the right thing” and added that: “I do see some movement,” though he declined to elaborate.

-“It really makes sense for North Koreas to come to the table and make a deal,” Trump told reporters at a joint news conference with Moon.
+“It really makes sense for North Korea to come to the table and make a deal,” Trump told reporters at a joint news conference with Moon.

 He then flew by helicopter to Camp Humphreys, the largest U.S. military base in the country, and met U.S. and South Korean troops, along with Moon.